 The clearly integer polymatroid $(u\cup M,f)$ is called the \emph{generic extension of $f$ along $k\in M$}.
 The above discussion shows that whenever $(M,f)$ is linearly representable then so is this generic extension.

-Let $(0\cup N,h)$ be a $\kappa$-ideal sss realizing the multipartite access structure $\Gamma$ with partition $N=N_1\cup\dots\cup N_m$.
-By the result of Brickell and Davenport \cite{brickell-davenport} $h$ can be assumed to be a matroid which is invariant under every permutation $\pi$ of $N$ which $\pi$ keeps all $N_k$ fixed for $k\in[m]$.
-Let $(N,h')$ be the restriction of $h$ discarding the secret 0.
+Let $(0\cup[n],h)$ be a $\kappa$-ideal sss realizing the multipartite access structure $\Gamma$ with partition $[n]=N_1\cup\dots\cup N_m$.
+By the result of Brickell and Davenport \cite{brickell-davenport} $h$ can be assumed to be a matroid which is invariant under every permutation $\pi$ of $[n]$ that keeps $N_k$ fixed for each $k \in [m]$.
+Let $([n],h')$ be the restriction of $h$ discarding the secret 0.
 As $h$ is a one-point extension of $h'$, it is determined uniquely by the \emph{modular cut} (see, e.g., \cite{oxley})